China–Taiwan Invasion Timeline

 Week 2-4 Consolidation & DeterrenceGroup Army encircles Taipei; psychological ops urge surrender; civil-military administration secures science parks and fabsDF-26 strikes empty areas near Kadena/Yokota to signal reach; Renhai cruisers/trawlers disrupt pipelines in Indonesia EEZ; pro-unification protests in Korea

-Grey-zone cyber on civilian infrastructure with ransomware attacks on Japanese railway signalling and Australian power distributors to generate domestic political distraction.
+• Grey-zone cyber on civilian infrastructure with ransomware attacks on Japanese railway signaling and Australian power distributors to generate domestic political distraction.

 Monitoring First Moves